 You'll normally see a message on the site before we store a cookie on your computer.

 Find out more about how to manage cookies.

 We use Google Analytics software to collect information about how you use ulster.ac.uk.
 We do this to help make sure the site is meeting the needs of its users and to help us make improvements.

 - the pages you visit on ulster.ac.uk - how long you spend on each ulster.ac.uk page

 - what you click on while you're visiting the site

 We don't collect or store your personal information (eg your name or address) so this information can't be used to identify who you are.

 You may see a cookie message when you first visit ulster.ac.uk.
 We'll store a cookie so that your computer knows you've seen it and knows not to show it again.

 We use live chat software on our website, this is provided by Click4Assistance, a 3rd party UK based Software Company.

-Information regarding how the data is processed and stored can be viewed here.
+Get more information about how the data is processed and stored.